qinqian/GCAP/README.md

 The following component tools are all newest version.
 In the component installation process, you could open gcap/static/GCAP_pe.conf	and modify it to fit your own machine.

-##### Install FastQC
-*Site* 	<http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>, to keep `fastqc` in $PATH.
-Info:

-	Per sequence quality score median is parsed from fastq text output by GCAP.
-	This would be replaced by UCSC sampling tools.
-	There is an option for fastqc in conf
-	[fastqc]
-	threads = 5 # to control cpu number

-***

 ##### Install Bowtie and BWA